Join Our Email List

 Residents of Asbury vote at Asbury City Hall located at 5290 Grand Meadow Drive and the Meadows Golf Course Clubhouse located at 6525 Clover Lane.

 Residents may register in person to vote at the Dubuque County Auditor’s Office prior to the election or at the voting site the day of the election.
 The county auditor’s office is located in the Dubuque County Courthouse at Seventh Street and Central Avenue in Dubuque.
 Further information about registering to vote can be obtained by calling the election offices of Dubuque County at 563-589-4457.
 Registration is available by mail, but must be done 25 days before an election.

 Dubuque serves as a medical center for the tri-state region, with two hospitals, independent nursing services and several clinics.

 The nearest hospitals are located in Dubuque.
-Finley Hospital is located at Grandview Ave. and Delhi Streets.
+Unity Point Health Center is located at Grandview Ave. and Delhi Streets.
 Mercy Medical Center-Dubuque is located on Mercy Drive.

 About 145 surgeons, specialists, and general practitioners divide their time between the medical facilities.

 The Unity Point Hospital is a general hospital with special units including the Wendt Regional Cancer Center and the Summit Health Center for Older Adults.
 Mercy Medical Center-Dubuque is also a general hospital with special units including a neonatal intensive care unit and in-patient and out patient substance abuse and mental health services.
 Both hospitals are classified as Level II Trauma Centers with physician staffed emergency rooms 24 hours a day.
 Both hospitals also provide obstetrics, orthopedics, intensive care, skilled nursing, pediatrics, cardiac care, and physical rehabilitation services.